ministryofjustice/tech-docs-github-pages-publisher/README.md

 [![Open in GitHub Codespaces](https://github.com/codespaces/badge.svg)](https://codespaces.new/ministryofjustice/tech-docs-github-pages-publisher)

-This repository packages the Government Digital Service's [tech-docs-gem](https://github.com/alphagov/tech-docs-gem) in a container, to make it simple to use when developing and publishing your technical documentation using the Government Digital Service's [tech-docs-template](https://github.com/alphagov/tech-docs-template).
+This repository packages the Government Digital Service's [tech-docs-gem](https://github.com/alphagov/tech-docs-gem) in a container, to make it simple to use when developing and publishing your technical documentation using the [template-documentation-site](https://github.com/ministryofjustice/template-documentation-site).

-Usage of this container will be documented through our [template-documentation-site](https://github.com/ministryofjustice/template-documentation-site).
+Usage of this container will be documented on the [template-documentation-site](https://github.com/ministryofjustice/template-documentation-site).

-## Running Locally
+## Developing

-### Build
+### Build Container

 ```bash
 make build
 ```

-### Preview
+### Previewing Test Site

 ```bash
 make preview